Skip to main content

 Visitor Facilities And Travel

-Located approximately 200 kilometers east of Arkhangelsk, accessible by road.
-A visitor center provides karst geology information.
+Located approximately 150 km due east of Arkhangelsk, accessible by road.
+[1] A visitor center and Karst Museum provide karst geology information.
 Access to caves is restricted and requires permits due to hazards.
-Surface trails available.
-Best visiting May-September.
+Surface trails are available for independent visitors.
+Best visiting season is May through September.

 Conservation And Sustainability